 5. Kaytee Forti-Diet Pro Health Rat Food

-This food is formulated with everything your pet rat needs.
+This food is formulated with everything that your pet rat needs.
 Omega-3s are included for brain and eye health.
 Probiotics are added to support your rat’s gut biome.
 DHA is also added, which can prevent cognitive decline as your rat ages.

-Though it is extremely low in fat, this food is relatively high in protein.
+Although it is extremely low in fat, this food is relatively high in protein.
 It is at 20% protein, while fat is down at 4%.
 This is an excellent macronutrient content for most rats.

-6. Brown’s Tropical Carnival Rat Food
+6. Brown’s Tropical Carnival Gourmet Mouse & Rat Food

 Overall, this food is higher in fat than most of the competition.
 This does not make it suitable for less-active rats or those that are already struggling with weight problems.